Unboxed-Software/solana-course/content/basic-solana-mobile.md

 Fortunately, [Logcat on Android Studio](https://developer.android.com/studio/debug/logcat) makes it possible to see logs from all applications on your device.

 If you prefer not to use Logcat, the other method you could try is to only use the wallet to sign transactions, and then send them in your code.
-This will allows you to better debug the transaction if you’re running into problems.
+This allows you to better debug the transaction if you’re running into problems.

 ### Releasing

-Deploying mobile application can be difficult on its own.
+Deploying mobile applications can be difficult on its own.
 It's often even more difficult when it's a crypto app.
-There are two main reasons for this: customer safety and circumnavigating the marketplace fee.
+There are two main reasons for this: customer safety and financial incentives.

 First, most of the mobile app marketplaces have policies restricting blockchain involvement.
 Crypto is new enough that it's a regulatory wildcard.
 Platforms feel they're protecting users by being strict with blockchain-related apps.